gum0x/rascal/README.md

 ## Exfiltration details

 Query format is the following one:
->  `<hex data>.<part>.<session>.<domain>`
+`<hex data>.<part>.<session>.<domain>`

 Where:
-- hex data: data codified in hexadecimal
+- *hex data*: data codified in hexadecimal
-- part: sequence ID of the whole data exfiltred.
+- *part*: sequence ID of the whole data exfiltred.
 Data could be splitted in several parts that will be sent independently from the victim.
 This indicator allows the program to concat the data in order.
-- session: this is a random generated string unique for each XSS execution.
+- *session*: this is a random generated string unique for each XSS execution.
 Allow to group all parts of a same session.
 Additionally, there is a custom label concatenated to the session sstring that allow to filter easily by tags different attacks tests.
-- domain: your malicious domain where the query will be sent.
+- *domain*: your malicious domain where the query will be sent.